 Degree Type: Bachelor of Arts

+Most people think an “accountant” and a “CPA” are the same thing.
+Not in the business world!
 Majoring in accounting without becoming a Certified Public Accountant (CPA) is like going to law school and skipping the bar exam.
 That’s why our program is designed to prepare you for the most important test you will ever take — the Uniform Certified Public Accountant examination.

 Becoming a CPA will open just about every door in the business world: the chance to work for accounting firms, the government, corporate management — or even the know-how to start your own company.